jh86-86/finallyBasicCDK/README.md

 * `cdk deploy`      deploy this stack to your default AWS account/region
 * `cdk diff`        compare deployed stack with current state
 * `cdk synth`       emits the synthesized CloudFormation template

+##

+Constantly going to learn and update this Dynamo to use:

+- nodejsfunctions
+- sdk v3
+- bundling
+- testing
+- separate config
+- migration script
+- one table
+- minify
+- could integrate with SAML?